Stomach ache and period: how to get over the pain?

 - an unpleasant smell when gas is expelled

-Menstrual cramps are the most common disorder of menstruating women.
-80% of women suffer from pain in the lower abdomen, back, legs and thighs at the time of their period.
-15% of women suffering from uterine pain during their period are handicapped in their daily life.
-These cramps are often associated with dizziness, diarrhea, migraines or nausea during the period.
+The menstrual cramps are the most common complaint of menstruating women.
+80% of women suffer pain in the lower abdomen, back, legs and thighs at the time of their period.
+15% of women suffering from uterine pain during menstruation are handicapped in their daily lives.
+These cramps are often associated with dizziness, diarrhoea, migraines or nausea during menstruation.

 Dysmenorrhea, or menstrual cramps and spasms of the uterus, can appear as early as adolescence or adulthood.
-If the pain appears in adulthood, it is a sign of an imbalance or an underlying pathology.
+If pain appears in adulthood, it's a sign of an imbalance or underlying pathology.

-- If the cause of the pain is related to a pathology such as endometriosis, adenomyosis, PCOS or uterine fibroids.
-It is then important to consult a doctor.
+- If the cause of the pain is linked to a pathology such as endometriosis, adenomyosis, PCOS or uterine fibroids.
+In this case, it's important to consult a doctor.

 How to relieve stomach ache during menstruation?

-In some cases, menstrual pain can be unbearable and force menstruating women to change their activities or to stay in bed.
-There are several methods to relieve discomfort in the abdomen during menstruation.
-However, beware of self-medication, always seek the advice of a health professional!
+In some cases, menstrual pain can be unbearable, forcing menstruating women to change their activities or stay in bed.
+There are several methods available to relieve discomfort in the abdomen during menstruation.
+Beware, however, of self-medication: always seek the advice of a healthcare professional!

 Taking medication

-There are several medications on the market that are available in pharmacies or by prescription to relieve period pain.
+There are several medications on the market, available in pharmacies or on prescription, to relieve menstrual pain.

-Doctors recommend non-steroidal anti-inflammatory drugs and ibuprofen as the first line of treatment.
-Some medications, such as Antadys or Ponstyl, are specific to the treatment of abdominal pain during menstruation.
-Spasfon and Doliprane can also help reduce spasms and uterine contractions during menstruation when the pain becomes generalized.
-Be careful not to take aspirin, which will increase menstrual bleeding!
+Doctors recommend non-steroidal anti-inflammatory drugs and ibuprofen as the first-line treatment.
+Some drugs, such as Antadys or Ponstyl, are specifically designed to treat abdominal pain during menstruation.
+Spasfon and Doliprane can also help reduce the spasms and uterine contractions of menstruation when the pain becomes generalized.
+Just be careful not to take aspirin, which will increase menstrual bleeding!

-Some doctors will prescribe the use of birth control pills to regulate hormones, control the menstrual cycle, blood flow and pelvic pain during menstruation.
+Some doctors will prescribe contraceptive pills to regulate hormones and control the menstrual cycle, blood flow and pelvic pain during periods.

 Natural methods

-To naturally relieve this type of pain during your period, you can also try the following natural methods.
+For natural relief of period pain, you can also try the following natural methods.

-- Use a hot water bottle or cherry pit hot water bottle to relieve abdominal pain
+- Use a hot-water bottle or cherry-stone hot-water bottle to relieve abdominal pain.

 - Take a hot bath to relax

-- Get enoughsleep and take time to rest during the day
+- Get enoughsleep and rest during the day

-- Acupuncture and osteopathy can help you limit period pain, especially for those with adhesions related to endometriosis or a gynecological disease
+- Acupuncture and osteopathy can help limit period pain, especially for those with adhesions linked to endometriosis or gynaecological disease.

-- Practice a gentle sport activity such as yoga or walking
+- practice gentle sports such as yoga or walking

-- Limit the consumption of coffee, tea and salt
+- Limit consumption of coffee, tea and salt

-- Use an essential oil (or several!) adapted to uterine contractions during your period.
+- Use an essential oil (or several!) adapted to uterine contractions during menstruation.
 Ask your pharmacist for advice!

 - Avoid stressfulsituations

-- Use appropriate sanitary protection so as not to add to your discomfort
+- Use appropriate sanitary protection to avoid adding to your discomfort.

 - Avoidtobacco and alcohol.

-If your abdominal pain is chronic during your period, whether it is accompanied by heavy bleeding or not, it is recommended to make an appointment for a diagnosis with your general practitioner, a gynecologist or a midwife who will be able to diagnose you and propose an appropriate treatment.
+If you experience chronic abdominal pain during your period, whether or not accompanied by heavy bleeding, it's advisable to make a diagnostic appointment with your GP, gynecologist or midwife, who will be able to diagnose your condition and suggest an appropriate treatment.

-If the pain is frequent and increases in intensity, you may be suffering from endometriosis, a fibroid or another disease.
-If you have dysmenorrhea but your period does not come, you probably have a developing pregnancy.
-The doctor or health care provider will then order a checkup to find the cause.
+If the pain is frequent and increasing in intensity, you may be suffering from endometriosis, a fibroid or another disease.
+If you have dysmenorrhea but no period, you probably have a developing pregnancy.
+Your doctor or healthcare professional will prescribe a check-up to find the cause.

-Uterine pain during menstruation is related to the hormonal changes that our bodies go through.
-Its hormones will impact and create more or less violent cramps to expel the blood of the period.
-You may also suffer from bloating or constipation before your period, or diarrhea during your period.
+Uterine pain during menstruation is linked to the hormonal variations our body undergoes.
+Its hormones will impact and create more or less violent cramps to expel menstrual blood.
+You may also experience bloating or constipation before your period, or diarrhea during it.

-- Painful breasts during menstruation: what to do to relieve the pain?
+- Painful breasts during your period: what can you do to relieve the pain?

-- Fatigue during menstruation: what are the solutions to get back in shape?
+- Fatigue during menstruation: what can you do to get back into shape?

-- Menstrual skin: how to take care of it during the menstrual cycle
+- Period skin: how to care for it during the menstrual cycle

-- Weight gain during menstruation: what are the causes?
+- Weight gain during menstruation: what causes it?

-- Anxiety and menstruation: what to do in case of anxiety?
+- Period anxiety: what to do in case of anxiety?